gitlabhq/omnibus-gitlab/doc/settings/database.md

 - Use an [external PostgreSQL server](#using-a-non-packaged-postgresql-database-management-server)
 - Use an [external MySQL server](#using-a-mysql-database-management-server-enterprise-edition-only)

+If you are going to use MySQL/MariaDB, make sure to read the [MySQL special notes] (#omnibus-mysql-special-notes) before proceeding.

 ## Using a non-packaged PostgreSQL database management server

 If you do not want to use the packaged PostgreSQL server, you can configure an